hteumeuleu/hteumeuleu.com/_drafts/outlook-rendering-engine.md

 <!--<![endif]-->
 ```

 Are conditional comments safe to use in HTML emails?
-Remember when I said *nothing works everywhere*?

 Well, the desktop webmail of the german provider T-Online.de renders content in conditional comments[2].

 ## `mso` properties